-What assets you give to the trust, and how you go about putting those assets into your trust, will depend on your reasons for wanting the trust in the first place.
-Many people have more than one reason for wanting the trust.
-In that case it's important to be clear which is the most important because this may help you decide whether you need a gifting programme or not.
+What assets you give to the trust, and how you go about putting those assets into your trust, will depend on your reasons for wanting to establish a trust in the first place.
+Many people have more than one reason for wanting to form a trust.
+In this situation, it's important to be clear which is the most important because this may help you decide whether you need a gifting programme or not.

 Each person's circumstances will be slightly different and it's important you talk this over with us.
-As time goes by, you will need to make changes and it is important you review the way your trust has been set up to make sure it still meets your needs.
+As time goes by, you will need to make changes and it's important you review the way your trust has been set up to make sure it still meets your needs.

-While there can be no hard and fast rules, as a general guideline:
+While there can be no hard and fast rules, as a general guideline, if your main concern is:

-- If your main concern is to ensure there are no claims against your estate after you die, then you need to give as much as possible to a trust during your lifetime - If your main concern is about a claim by a possible future spouse or partner, then anything which might possibly be treated as relationship property later on needs to be in a trust and completely gifted before the relationship starts.
-If you are already in a relationship, talk with us about an agreement to contract out of the Property (Relationships) Act 1976 - If your main concern is possible future creditors, then you should gift as much as possible to your trust while still retaining enough in your own name to meet current known liabilities - If your main concern is rest home costs, then you could consider a gifting programme within the limits set by the Ministry of Social Development.
+- To ensure there are no claims against your estate after you die, then you need to give as much as possible to a trust during your lifetime - About a claim by a possible future spouse or partner, then anything which might possibly be treated as a relationship property later on needs to be in a trust and completely gifted before the relationship starts.
+If you are already in a relationship, talk with us about an agreement to contract out of the Property (Relationships) Act 1976 - Possible future creditors, then you should gift as much as possible to your trust while still retaining enough in your own name to meet current known liabilities, or - Rest home costs, then you could consider a gifting programme within the limits set by the Ministry of Social Development.
 It's important to remember that these rules can change.
 By the time you need rest home care, the rules may be totally different.

-If you've a gifting programme it's important to discuss this with us to check that you're within the current rules before completing each year's gifting.
+If you've a gifting programe it's important to discuss this with us to check that you're within the current rules before completing each year's gifting.